eygres/athome/README.md

 * Scrapes athome and immotop queries to a csv file in the output subdirectory.
 * Adds new ads to the end of csv file
 * Tested on Python 3.8 and Scrapy 2.4.1
-* Command line: scrapy crawl athome-dir
+* Command line: scrapy crawl athome-dir / scrapy crawl immotop